SachithMayantha/JspServlet/README.md

 # Basic Functions with JSP Servlet
 User Login and Logout.
-Passwords are encrypted
+Passwords are encrypted.
-Session management use to identify user
+Session management use to identify user.
 Basic CRUD operations